medusajs/medusa/docs/content/add-plugins/strapi.md

+---
+description: 'Learn how to integrate Strapi with the Medusa server.
+Strapi is a headless CMS service that provides rich CMS functionalities to an ecommerce platform.
+Learn how to install the plugin and test two-way sync between the ecommerce and CMS services.'
+---

 # Strapi

 In this document, you’ll learn how to integrate Strapi with Medusa to add rich Content Management System (CMS) functionalities.